Impact Evaluation in Student Equity

 Overview

-This module discusses the key steps and considerations in preparing for impact evaluation.
+This module discusses the key steps and considerations in preparing for an impact evaluation.
 It first walks practitioners through the process of assessing programs for impact evaluation, using the Impact Evaluation Prioritisation Tool.
 Having identified suitable student equity programs to be evaluated, the module then discusses how practitioners should go about determining appropriate methodologies and consider commissioning qualified internal or external evaluation specialists to undertake impact evaluation.
-It also discusses the importance of appropriately resourcing and planning for the management of impact evaluations, and sharing applicable outcomes, including through the Trials Registry.
+It also discusses the importance of appropriately resourcing and planning for the management of impact evaluations, and ways in which evaluations can we socialised and shared.

 Learning Outcomes